 There is a one-of-a-kind shrimp boat in the Golden Isles that takes locals and visitors out to experience shrimping: The Lady Jane.
 This “Shrimpin’ Cruise” allows visitors to join in and help the on-board marine biologists sort the shrimp, or passengers can just sit back, relax, and enjoy the gorgeous open air decks and take in the shrimping experience.

 Want to celebrate the Golden Isles shrimping industry, but avoid time on the water?
-Visit in May to attend the annual Blessing of the Fleet event in Brunswick to celebrate the local shrimp boat fleet with the whole family!
+Visit in May to attend the annual Mayfair Festival in Brunswick to celebrate the local shrimp boat fleet with the whole family!

 The Golden Isles has a variety of restaurants that offer their spin on southern food, complete with fresh seafood options every day.
 View our full restaurant listings here.